TurboWarp/docs/docs/website/unshared-projects.md

 Regardless of the change, you can always use the File > Save to your computer and File > Load from your computer options to manually load projects without sharing them on Scratch.
 Most third-party Scratch tools have an option to load these files instead of a project ID/URL.
 This is often a better way to do it because it won't have to download all the assets again.

 We know that there are a lot of old links and third-party embeds that rely on accessing unshared projects that will never be updated.
-We're looking into ways to mitigate the impact of the API changes on these.
+We're looking into ways to mitigate the impact of the API changes on these, but make no promises.

 The developers of TurboWarp and forkphorus want to make it clear the viewing unshared projects with these sites was always just a side-effect of how the Scratch API worked and not the intended primary use.
 Things like the compilers, addons, etc. are still the primary features and won't be going anywhere.